greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_AGGREGATE.html.md

 PARALLEL = { SAFE | RESTRICTED | UNSAFE }
 :   The meanings of `PARALLEL SAFE`, `PARALLEL RESTRICTED`, and `PARALLEL UNSAFE` are the same as in [CREATE FUNCTION](CREATE_FUNCTION.html).
 An aggregate will not be considered for parallelization if it is marked `PARALLEL UNSAFE` (which is the default!) or `PARALLEL RESTRICTED`.
 Note that the parallel-safety markings of the aggregate's support functions are not consulted by the planner, only the marking of the aggregate itself.

+REPSAFE = boolean
+:   Specifies whether or not the aggregate can be safely executed on replicated slices.
+An order-agnostic aggregate would be considered safe in this context.
+The default value is `false`.
+:   Setting `REPSAFE = true` instructs the optimizer to perform additional optimizations that specifically suppress certain broadcast motions.

+    > **Caution** Incorrectly setting `REPSAFE = true` for an order-dependent aggregate may produce incorrect results.

 HYPOTHETICAL
 :   For ordered-set aggregates only, this flag specifies that the aggregate arguments are to be processed according to the requirements for hypothetical-set aggregates: that is, the last few direct arguments must match the data types of the aggregated \(`WITHIN GROUP`\) arguments.
 The `HYPOTHETICAL` flag has no effect on run-time behavior, only on parse-time resolution of the data types and collations of the aggregate's arguments.